unopolicinglab/website/content/publication/nix_et_al_2019/index.md

 slides:
 ---

-Click [here](https://jnix.netlify.app/publication/45-pone-nonfatal-shootings/) to read a short summary of the findings.

 {{% callout note %}}
 Click the *Cite* button above to import publication metadata into your reference management software.
 {{% /callout %}}